Comparative and Continental Philosophy

 Comparative and Continental Philosophy is a refereed journal and uses a double-blind review process.
-Please remove all references to or indications about your identity as author(s) from the entire text, including footnotes.
+Place the title at the top of the submission without author’s identity and remove all references to or indications about your identity as author(s) from the entire text, including footnotes.

 Instructions for authors may be found at: http://www.tandfonline.com/loi/yccp20.

 A quick guide to preparing your submission can be found here: tf_quick_guide.

 Word limit for articles is 7,000 words.
 Please follow The Chicago Manual of Style (16th edition) and use in-text citations.
 A quick guide may be found at http://www.chicagomanualofstyle.org/tools_citationguide.html.

 We are pleased to have Comparative and Continental Philosophy published by Taylor and Francis Journals.
 The Journal is supported in part by the History and Philosophy Department at Kennesaw State University.